-- 4 It takes a minute or two for Network Watcher to be enabled in your region.
-Once it's enabled, select IP Flow Verify under Network Diagnostic Tools at left in the Network Watcher window. - 5 Select your resource group, such as azuremolchapter12, and VM, such as molvm.
-By default, Protocol is set to TCP and Direction is Inbound.
+- 1 In the Azure portal, choose All Resources from the top of the navigation menu on the left. - 2 Filter and select Network Watcher from the list of available services.
+You enable Network Watcher in the region(s) that you wish to monitor.
+When you enable Network Watcher in a region, Azure uses role-based access controls for the various resources and network traffic. - 3 Expand the list of regions for your account.
+Some regions may already be enabled.
+If the region your VM was deployed into isn't enabled, select the region, and then enable the network watcher. - 4 When Network Watcher is enabled in a region (it takes a minute or two), select IP Flow Verify under Network Diagnostic Tools on the left side of the Network Watcher window. - 5 Select your resource group, such as azuremolchapter12, and VM, such as molvm.
+By default, Protocol is set to TCP, and Direction is Inbound.
 The Local IP Address of the virtual NIC is also populated. - 6 For Local Port, enter port 80.
-If you accepted the defaults when you created the VM in the previous exercise, you didn't open port 80, so this is a good test of what happens when traffic is denied. - 7 Under Remote IP Address, enter 8.8.8.
-This address may seem familiar-it's an open DNS server provided by Google.
+If you accepted the defaults when you created the VM in the previous exercise, you didn't open port 80, so this is a good test of what happens when traffic is denied. - 7 Under Remote IP Address, enter 8.8.8.8.
+This address may seem familiar: it's an open DNS server provided by Google.
 You aren't doing anything with this server; you just need to give Network Watcher an external IP address to simulate traffic flow.
-You could also go to https://whatsmyip.com and enter your real public IP address.
-Set Remote Port to port 80, and then select Check, as shown in figure 12.6.
+You could also go to https://whatsmyip.com and enter your real public IP address. - 8 Set Remote Port to port 80, and then select Check.